klacourse/MODA_GC/README.md

 	3. GC_spindlesLst_user_px.txt :
         the GC spindles list on the tall EEG vector where each row is a spindle event with its start and duration.
 	(ex.
 GC_spindlesLst_4EEGVect_exp_p1.txt).
-	4. GC_spindlesLst_4PSG_user_px.txt :
-	the GC spindles list from each PSG source file where each row is a spindle event with its start and duration.
-	5. GC_blockViewedLst_4PSG_user_px.txt :
-	the blocks scored from each PSG source file where each row is an eeg block scored with its start and duration.
-	6. !!!
-EEGVect_px.mat may soon be available, for now it has to be generated from the EDF/XML files !!! : the EEG time series vector (ex.
-EEGVect_p1.mat) of the extracted 115 s blocks concatenated in one tall vector.
+	4. Folder of the annotation files "annotFiles" : an annotation file (.txt) for each PSG file with a name that is consistent with the MASS data set (ex 01-01-0001_MODA_GS.txt), it includes events called "segmentViewed" and "spindle".
+	Only the "segmentViewed" were scored for spindles, 10 or 3 segments were scored per PSG file.

   -> For more information read the #README.txt in the output folder.